MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ## How do people use Teams apps?

-People can use your app with one or all of the following Teams capabilities (depending on how complex your app is).
+Apps are for personal or team-wide use.
+People discover and use apps through a set of Teams capabilities, including tabs, messaging extensions, and bots.
+You can build your app with one or all of these capabilities.

 :::row:::
    :::column span="1":::